afonsodelgado/Essence/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 ### IntelliSense

-Visual Studio Code comes with powerful IntelliSense for JavaScript and TypeScript pre-installed.
+Essence comes with powerful IntelliSense for JavaScript and TypeScript pre-installed.
 In the below example, position the text cursor in front of the error underline, right after the dot and press kb(editor.action.triggerSuggest) to invoke IntelliSense.
 Notice how the suggestion comes from the Request API.

 ```js
 var express = require('express');